 Funding Policy.
 Contribution requirements of the participating employers are established and may be amended by the TMRS Board of Trustees.
 The City is required to contribute at a rate assessed each year by the TMRS Board of Trustees, currently .14 percent of covered payroll.
 The TMRS Board of Trustees sets the employer contribution rate based on the mortality and service experience of all employees covered by the plan and the demographics specific to the workforce of the City.
 There is a one-year delay between the actuarial valuation that serves as the basis for the employer contribution rate and the calendar year when the rate goes into effect.
 Contributions are made monthly based on covered payroll of employee members of the City.
 Contributions are utilized to fund active member deaths on a pay-as-you-go basis.
-Any excess contributions over payments then become net assets available for OPEB.
-The City's contributions to SDBF for the years ended September 30, 2012, 2011, and 2010, were \$209,933, \$201,409, and \$257,104, respectively, which equaled the required contributions each year.
+Any excess contributions over payments then become net position available for OPEB.
+The City's contributions to SDBF for the years ended September 30, 2013, 2012, and 2011, were \$207,493, \$209,933, and \$201,409, respectively, which equaled the required contributions each year.